 Length: 175 minutes / 2.92 hours

-With the exception of Citizen Kane, many consider The Godfather to be the greatest movie ever made.
-In fact, when AFI re-made their top 100 list for a 10 year anniversary, this film moved up from #3 to #2: right behind the aforementioned Orson Welles masterpiece.
-The Godfather also won Best Picture for 1972, as well as Best Adapted Screenplay, the latter of which Francis Ford Coppola shared with Mario Puzo.
+With the exception of Citizen Kane (1941), many consider The Godfather to be the greatest movie ever made.
+In fact, when AFI re-made their Top 100 list for a 10-year anniversary, this film moved up from #3 to #2: right behind the aforementioned Orson Welles masterpiece.
+The Godfather also won Best Picture for 1972, as well as Best Adapted Screenplay, the latter of which Francis Ford Coppola shared with Mario Puzo, the author of the book the film was based upon.
 With an iconic score and multitudes of famous scenes and quotes, there’s a good chance that if you haven’t seen The Godfather, you’ve at least seen it referenced somewhere.

 2 sum it up: 2 films, 2 great Coppola gems

 Bacon #: 2 (Apocalypse Now! / Lawrence Fishburne -> Mystic River / Kevin Bacon)